ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/maintenance-without-downtime.md

     - Whether it's possible to lock the State Storage ring of the node according to the availability mode.
     - Whether it's possible to lock the node according to the limit of unavailable nodes on which cluster system tablets can run.

-If the checks are successful, the action can be performed and a temporary locks are taken on the checked nodes.
+If the checks are successful, the action can be performed and a temporary locks are acquired on the checked nodes.
 The CMS then considers the next group of actions.
 Temporary locks help to understand whether the actions requested in different groups conflict with each other.
-Once the check is complete, the temporary locks are removed.
+Once the check is complete, the temporary locks are released.

 ## Examples {#examples}